WUSTL-Biol4220/home/labs/lab_10.md

 ```
 where Chapter 2 would be printed between Chapters 1 and 3 in the output.
 Number and title each chapter entry.
 Within each chapter, use two spaces and a hyphen (`  -`) to list chapter topics.
 Only print the first 40 characters of each topic description.
 Topics with more than 40 characters will instead be terminated with `[...]` rather than the remaining text.

 Consider using `grep -n` in combination with `sed 'a,b p' oos.txt` to extract the raw text describing the chapters in `oos.txt`.
-Use `tr` to reformat each list of chapter topics into a single line of text, then use `tr` again to split the topics against the `-` delimiter.
+Use `tr` to reformat each list of chapter topics into a single line of text, then use `tr` again with `cut` to split the topics against the `-` delimiter.
 To truncate the topic descriptions to 40 characters, this can be done with `sed` and backreferences.

 **For Problem 3**, at a minimum, you should be able to produce a list of topics, separated by line, and abbreviated to <40 characters, for the text found in Chapter 2.
 If that is easy for you, then try to additionally collect the number and chapter for a given set of topics.
 Finally, try to write a script that re-organizes all chapter numbers, titles, and topics as above.